Shëngjin: Geography

 Shëngjin offers a wide arrange of environmentally friendly activities.
-To the south of the city, the protected area of Kunë-Vain-Tale Nature Park is located, which offers a beautiful and undisturbed place to enjoy the natural surroundings of wetlands and seafront.
-Similarly, just north of city center, "Rana e Hedhun" in Gheg Albanian or "Rera e Hedhur" in standard Albanian coastal dune is located, which also offers a wonderful experience of rural and undeveloped sand dunes along the coastline.
+To the south of the city, the protected area of Kunë-Vain-Tale Nature Park is located, which offers a place to enjoy the natural surroundings of wetlands and seafront.
+Similarly, just north of city center, "Rana e Hedhun" in Gheg Albanian or "Rera e Hedhur" in standard Albanian coastal dune is located, which also offers an experience of rural and undeveloped sand dunes along the coastline.

 According to EssentialAlbania.com, "Being an ecological city, Shengjin in Albania offers some of the best fishing grounds that ensure that there is a balance between the rate of fishing and the frequent of fishing so that to ensure that there is no too much loss of fish from the sea.
 They respect the fact that the fish need to breed in order to maintain their population."